 Winner: World of Warcraft

-Auction House & Currency
+Auction House and Currency

 WoW's auction house has been around forever.
-It receives periodic tweaks, but remains essentially the same.
+It receives periodic tweaks but remains essentially the same.

 There doesn't seem to be anything particularly different or revolutionary about GW2's auction house.
 In fact, I find it slightly more difficult to search than WoW's.
 It is available as a tab from anywhere, which would be astonishingly convenient, but you still have to go to an AH location in order to obtain purchased goods.